ZYX2222/hERG_binding_regressor/README.md

 ### ADSAL
-   metAppDomain_ADM.py and pyAppDomain.py: detailed files for structure activity landscape-based application domains (ADSAL);
+   metAppDomain_ADM.py and pyAppDomain.py: Required files for structure activity landscape-based application domains (ADSAL);

    ADSAL.ipynb: characterize the ADSAL of a model.